Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Introduction

-As we will discuss further in Sect.\,\ref{sec:wind-mass-loss}, the change in the $\dot{M}(\Gamma_\text{e})$-behavior can be related to a switch from an optically thin to an optically thick wind regime. \citet{Sabhahit2022} developed a formalism to account for this switch and applied it to reconcile the temperature evolution of very massive stars ($M > 100\,\rm M_\odot$) to observations in the Milky Way and the Large Magellanic Cloud (LMC).
-In particular, they show that switching to the optically-thick regime, very massive stars avoid envelope inflation and spend their main sequence evolution in a narrow range of temperatures in agreement with observations. \citet[hereafter \citetalias{Sabhahit2023}]{Sabhahit2023} extended this formalism to lower metallicities (down to $Z_\odot/100$), to study the threshold of pair-instability supernovae.
+As we discuss further in Sect.\,\ref{sec:wind-mass-loss}, the change in the $\dot{M}(\Gamma_\text{e})$ behavior can be related to a switch from an optically thin to an optically thick wind regime. \citet{Sabhahit2022} developed a formalism to account for this switch and applied it to reconcile the temperature evolution of very massive stars ($M > 100\,\rm M_\odot$) to observations in the Milky Way and the Large Magellanic Cloud (LMC).
+In particular, they showed that by switching to the optically thick regime, very massive stars avoid envelope inflation and spend their main sequence evolution in a narrow range of temperatures that are in agreement with observations. \citet[hereafter \citetalias{Sabhahit2023}]{Sabhahit2023} extended this formalism to lower metallicities (down to $Z_\odot/100$) to study the threshold of pair-instability supernovae.

-Here, we show that the optically-thick wind model of \citetalias{Sabhahit2023} is able to explain the self-stripping of single WRs at SMC metallicities, when combined with fast stellar rotation.
-To avoid the luminosity discrepancy, we have applied the \citetalias{Sabhahit2023} formalism to stars with lower mass ($M\geq 20\,\rm M_\odot$).
-The paper is organized as follows: Section \ref{sec:methods} presents our methods, describing the code used for our simulations and quickly summarizing the \citetalias{Sabhahit2023} formalism for the optically-thick wind regime.
+In this work, we show that the optically thick wind model of \citetalias{Sabhahit2023} is able to explain the self-stripping of single WRs at SMC metallicities when combined with fast stellar rotation.
+To avoid the luminosity discrepancy, we applied the \citetalias{Sabhahit2023} formalism to stars with a lower mass ($M\geq 20\,\rm M_\odot$).
+The paper is organized as follows: Section \ref{sec:methods} presents our methods, describing the code used for our simulations and quickly summarizing the \citetalias{Sabhahit2023} formalism for the optically thick wind regime.
 In Section \ref{sec:first_results}, we show our main results and their dependence on metallicity and rotation.
 Section \ref{sec:properties} discusses additional observable features of our simulated stars (e.g., surface abundances).
 In Section \ref{sec:discussion}, we discuss some possible modifications and implications of our model.
-Finally, Section \ref{sec:summary} is a summary of the paper.
+Finally, Section \ref{sec:summary} presents a summary of our work.